Policy on University Policies and Procedures

 - Senior officers generally determine or discern the need for new or revised policies and, if necessary, procedures to accompany those policies.
 When this occurs, the senior officer, or designee, prepares a written proposal for policy formation or revision.
 If the senior officer determines that the policy may have university-wide application, he or she submits the policy proposal to the University Policy Review Committee (the "UPRC") for review.

-- The UPRC consists of the Provost (chair), the Executive Vice President for Finance and Administration, the Chief of Staff, the Chief Financial Officer and Treasurer, the Vice Provost for Student Affairs, the Senior Associate Provost for Academic Affairs, the Vice President of Human Resources, and the Vice President of Diversity, Equity and Inclusion.
+- The UPRC consists of the Provost (chair), the Executive Vice President for Finance and Administration, the Chief of Staff, the Chief Financial Officer and Treasurer, the Vice President for Student Affairs, the Vice Provost for Academic Affairs, the Vice President of Human Resources, and the Vice President of Diversity, Equity and Inclusion.
 The UPRC is advised and staffed by the General Counsel.
 Other senior officers, staff and faculty may be consulted by the UPRC and/or invited to join its meetings to discuss specific policy issues.

 - The UPRC reviews the policy proposal and takes one of three actions: it appoints the senior officer to draft or revise the policy as a University Policy, it authorizes the formation of an ad hoc policy-drafting committee to do so, or it determines that the proposed policy or revision does not fall under this policy.